khushij12/khushij12/README.md

 ### Hey there! 👋

-I'm an enthusiastic frontend developer rocking it at True Sparrow!
+I'm an enthusiastic frontend developer.
 I thrive on diving deep into cutting-edge technologies, constantly exploring and experimenting with them.
 Frontend and backend development?
 Oh, I've got both areas covered like a boss! 🔭

 When it comes to competitive programming, I am in my element!
 C++ and Java are my trusty weapons of choice, and I've mastered the art of DSA. 💪